 Watermelon Man

 Since it is summertime, I picked a great time to talk about watermelons.
-Why!
-Because August 3 is National Watermelon Day.
-Before there were Farmer’s Markets or street vendors selling fresh produce, there was the watermelon man.
+August 3 is National Watermelon Day.
+There was the watermelon man before there were Farmer’s Markets or street vendors selling fresh produce.

-In the inner city neighborhoods of Philadelphia, I can recall during the hot summer months especially on a Friday.
-This man, perhaps a farmer driving his loaded-down truck through our Germantown community singing his song about watermelons, fresh fish and eggs.
-I can still hear in my mind his mantra, “wardeemelon, fresh fish and brown eggs.”
-Maybe this was the peddler’s way of stirring up business to get rid of his perishables.
+In the inner city neighborhoods of Philadelphia, I can recall during the hot summer months, especially on Fridays.
+This man, perhaps a farmer driving his loaded-down truck through our Germantown community, singing his song about watermelons, fresh fish, and eggs.
+I can still hear his mantra: “watermelon, fresh fish, and brown eggs.”
+Maybe this was the peddler’s way of stirring up business to eliminate his perishables.

 Watermelon Man

-The watermelon man as we affectionately called him was not the only person drumming up customers.
+The watermelon man, as we affectionately called him, was not the only person drumming up customers.
 Anyone growing up in Philly might recall the musical Mister Softee ice cream truck.
-It was like Pavlovian conditioning, once we kids heard the familiar Mister Softee tune, we all came a running for either vanilla or chocolate soft serve custard.
-I remember it tasted so cool and refreshing on any hot summer day.
+It was like Pavlovian conditioning: once we kids heard the familiar Mister Softee tune, we all came running for either vanilla or chocolate soft serve custard.
+I remember it tasting so cool and refreshing on any hot summer day.

-Upon further discussion with my Mom, the watermelon man was actually a huckster.
+Upon further discussion with my Mom, the watermelon man was a huckster.
 According to the online dictionary, a huckster was a person who sells small items, either door-to-door or from a stall or small store.
-Another definition goes on to say a person who employs showy methods to effect a sale.
+Another definition says a person who employs showy methods to effect a sale.
 That was the watermelon man.
 We heard him before we saw him.

 Wearing: Bigio gingham dress with Kate Soade "Billow" blush slingback, Stella and Dot bead necklace and J. Crew Factory straw clutch

-Speaking of the watermelon man, summertime is still a great time to enjoy watermelon especially as an adult.
+Speaking of the watermelon man, summertime is still a great time to enjoy watermelon, especially as an adult.
 Who knew watermelons had so many health benefits?
-It is such a refreshing fruit.
-Probably because watermelon’s contain 92% water and only 6% sugar.
-As with many other fruits, it is an excellent source of Vitamin C and is low in fat and sodium.
+It is a refreshing fruit, probably because watermelons contain 92% water and only 6% sugar.
+Like many other fruits, it is an excellent source of Vitamin C and is low in fat and sodium.

 Watermelon Man

-Red foods like watermelons contain antioxidants like lypocene and anthocyanin, which are known to reduce inflammation and promote a health heart.
-Red fruits such as apples, strawberries, pomegranates, and watermelon to name a few are excellent sources of lypocene, promoting not only a healthy body, but glowing skin a s well.
-Lycopene promotes hearth health, reducing the risk of heart disease and stroke, and red foods have been shown to improve digestion and reduce the risk of cardiovascular disease and diabetes.
+Red foods like watermelons contain antioxidants like lycopene and anthocyanin, which reduce inflammation and promote a healthy heart.
+Red fruits such as apples, strawberries, pomegranates, and watermelon, to name a few, are excellent sources of lycopene, promoting not only a healthy body but glowing skin as well.
+Lycopene promotes heart health, reducing the risk of heart disease and stroke, and red foods have been shown to improve digestion and reduce the risk of cardiovascular disease and diabetes.

 Photo credit: EatHealthyLiveFit.com